What was the Battle of Thermopylae? A 5 minute guide

 Every single one of them, including King Leonidas, was killed.
 The Persian victory allowed Xerxes to continue conquering for a bit longer.

 Why then is the Spartan stand at Thermopylae fondly remembered?
 Normally, the battles that get written down in the history books are glorious victories, not painful defeats, right?
-Well, the deeds of those Greeks and their bravery is celebrated because of their heroic sacrifice and because they stood against unbeatable odds.
+Well, the deeds of those Greeks and their bravery are celebrated because of their heroic sacrifice and because they stood against unbeatable odds.

 They also slowed the Persians down just enough to ultimately allow the remaining Greeks to be victorious and triumph in the Greco-Persian Wars, but that's a story for another day.